TITLE: Blood Ties(1/2)

 "Yes, I need information on flights from Washington, D.C to JFK International."
 She listened, noticing that Mulder appeared to be paying little or no attention, still lost in his own thoughts.
 "Five-thirty sounds good.
 Yes, coach.
 Two."

 Ahh.
 Good.
 THAT got his attention.
-His eyes abruptly snapped back into focus and searched her face.
+His eyes abruptly snapped back into focus and he was searching her face.
 His own expression was a mixture of bewilderment, annoyance, and hope.
 Scully ignored him for the moment, pulling out her own credit card and reading the number and expiration date, patiently repeating herself several times for the slow-witted clerk.
 When she finally hung up she just raised an eyebrow at his sharp look, daring him to comment.
 As always, Mulder didn't disappoint.

 "Mulder, your mother handled everything when your father died.
 I, on the other hand, was by my mom's side while she made the arrangements for Ahab."

 She faltered just slightly.
 Even after five years the wound was still tender.
 The emotion in her own face must have threatened to pierce Mulder's shell, for he looked quickly away, blinking.
-Scully pretended not to notice, but filed it away for future reference.
+Scully pretended not to notice, but filed it away for future reference. *You're going to have to let that out sometime, Mulder.*

 She got to her feet and walked over to perch on his desk, forcing him to look at her.
 She wanted to touch him, to slip her hand into his for comfort, but knew that it might provoke a display of emotion he was currently unwilling or perhaps even incapable of handling.
 Instead, she poured the comfort into her gaze, doing everything she could to open the conduit between them.
 So often they communicated without speaking a single word, and she fervently hoped that ability would serve her now.